-of product approval or support following a positive experience.
-While a great deal of research has shown that word-of-mouth endorsements influence behavior, there has been less attention to the language people use when making such endorsements.
-We examine explicit versus implicit endorsement styles and demonstrate that they influence word of mouth's impact.
+While lots of research shows that word of mouth endorsements impact behavior, there has been less attention to the language people use when making such endorsements.
+We examine explicit versus implicit endorsement styles, and demonstrate that they influence word of mouth's impact.

-Second, we examine why endorsement styles influence persuasion.
+Second, we examine why endorsement styles impact persuasion.
 We provide evidence for two complementary processes.
-Explicit recommendations suggest that the endorser liked the product more, which makes recipients think they will like it more as well.
-In addition, explicit recommendations suggest that the endorser has more knowledge, which makes his or her endorsement more persuasive.
+Explicit recommendations suggest the endorser liked the product more, which makes recipients think they will like it more as well.
+Further, explicit recommendations suggest the endorser has more knowledge, which makes their endorsement more persuasive.

 Third, we contribute to research on consumer knowledge.
-This literature's focus has tended to be within individuals; that is, examining how someone's experience with or expertise regarding a category's attributes or benefits affects that person's own information processing and decisions (Alba and Hutchinson 1987).
+This literature has tended to focus within individuals- how someone's experience with or expertise regarding a category's attributes or benefits impacts that person's own information processing and decisions (Alba and Hutchinson 1987).
 We show that consumer knowledge is also social; specifically, it includes a person's comprehension of what other people like or value.
 Less knowledgeable consumers fail to consider preference heterogeneity when endorsing, leading to explicit endorsements.